GerritCodeReview/plugins_code-owners/resources/Documentation/how-to-use.md

 ## Reply dialog use cases

-### Approved files

-Once a file has received an approval vote by the code owner, the file disappears from the file list in the reply dialog.
-This lets you focus on the files that are not yet assigned to a code owner or are pending approval.

 ### No code owners found

 There are 3 possible reasons for encountering a "Not found" text: